-Some questions to get us thinking about celebrating & honoring people:
+Some questions to get us thinking in advance:

 These are just some questions to get us thinking.
 Actual questions will post live during the chat.

 So bring your desire to help our youth, your experience, a beverage, and join the community on Sunday Nov.
 23, 10am ET in People Skills Chat on Twitter (hashtag: #peopleskills).
 Let’s dig into leadership humility more deeply and see what we discover and learn from each other.

 I also invite you to continue this chat by joining the Google+ People Skills Community, The Facebook Group People Skills That Really Matter and the LinkedIn Group People Skills Succeed to be a part of all the people skills discussions everyday 24×7.
 Get your people skills community member badge here.